-Guide to Print and Mail Outsourcing: What to Expect?
+2022 Guide to Print and Mail Outsourcing

-As companies grow, outsourcing business processes becomes a necessity and tool for success.
-Banks, credit unions, healthcare institutions, auto finance companies and utility services are all examples of businesses in highly regulated industries that require and benefit from partnering with a print and mail service provider.
+As companies grow and/or financial, technology and capacity needs change, outsourcing business processes can become a necessary and vital tool for success.
+Banks, credit unions, healthcare institutions, auto finance companies and utility services are all examples of businesses in highly-regulated industries that require and benefit from partnering with a print and mail service provider.

-The Benefits of Outsourcing Print and Mail
+The Top Benefits of Print and Mail Outsourcing

-Buying commercial print and mail equipment for high-volume communications is very expensive.
+- Increased Cost Savings: Buying commercial print and mail equipment for high-volume communications is very expensive.
 Working with a print and mail service provider saves your company in equipment and technology costs and long-term maintenance and operation fees.

-Large warehouse space is necessary for running industrial printing and mailing equipment.
+- Greater Space Savings: Large warehouse space is necessary for running industrial printing and mailing equipment.
 Paper and envelopes also require large amounts of warehouse space.
 Partnering with a print-mail service provider relieves this need for space within your own facility.

-Your print and mail partner will have the state-of-the-art equipment, technology and expertise to create the best output for your customer communications.
+- Increased Quality and Efficiency: Your print and mail partner will have the state-of-the-art equipment, technology and expertise to create the best output for your customer communications.
 Elevated technology and resources will provide extra speed, quality and capacity for getting critical messages out on time.
 This improves your company’s communications process, making it more efficient overall.

-Risk of data loss and project downtimes due to unforeseen disasters are highly reduced when working with a print and mail provider.
+- Strategic Backup and Disaster Recovery: Risk of data loss and project downtimes due to unforeseen disasters are highly reduced when working with a print and mail provider.
 It is ideal to partner with a provider that has multiple secure facilities and a solid disaster recovery plan.

-Your outsourcing provider is more likely to update their equipment and technology regularly because it is their main business.
+- Latest Features and Technology: Your outsourcing provider is more likely to update their equipment and technology regularly because it is their main business.
 This allows you to always have the latest print-mail tech and resources at your fingertips.

-Your print and mail provider will not only help you get the best rates for all your jobs but also ensure you are abiding to specified compliance and regulations.
+- In-Depth Accounting and Reporting: Your print and mail provider will not only help you get the best rates for all your jobs but also ensure you are abiding to specified compliance and regulations.
 Detailed accounting and reporting will provide auditable proof that each job is completed.

 Once you have selected a print and mail provider, your company will likely be assigned a client services representative to act as an ongoing liaison and resource.
 Your service provider will explain their specific print and mail processes and bring in a conversion team to define the specific requirements of your customer communications and data.